yahyatamim/Advanced-Timer/README.md

           "ruleSequence": [ /* Array of rule 'num's in execution order */ ]
         }
         ```
-*   **`POST /api/config` (or `PUT`)**
+* **`POST /config` (or `PUT`)**
-    *   When the user saves changes, the front-end constructs a JSON object representing the *complete desired configuration* based on its current state.
+    * When the user saves changes, the front-end constructs a JSON object representing the *complete desired configuration* (including all top-level settings and automation logic) based on its current state.
-    *   This single JSON object is sent via a POST (or PUT) request to the `/api/config` endpoint.
+    * This single JSON object is sent via a POST (or PUT) request to the `/config` endpoint.
     * The ESP32 backend receives the JSON, parses it, and performs validation.
     * If valid, the backend **replaces** its entire current configuration in RAM with the data received from the JSON.
-    *   The updated configuration is then saved atomically to persistent storage (e.g., SPIFFS, LittleFS).
+    * The updated configuration is then saved atomically to persistent storage (e.g., LittleFS).

 ### Advanced Capabilities Enabled by this Approach

-*   **Configuration Import/Export:** The unified JSON object naturally represents the entire device logic state.
+* **Configuration Import/Export:** The unified JSON object naturally represents the entire device state.
 This makes it straightforward to implement features allowing users to:
     * **Export:** Download the current configuration JSON as a backup file.
     * **Import:** Upload a previously exported JSON file to restore or apply a configuration.
-*   **Multiple Configuration Profiles:** The device could potentially store multiple configuration JSON files (e.g., `config_day.json`, `config_night.json`) in its filesystem.
-The backend could then provide an interface to load and activate a specific configuration profile based on user selection or other triggers.
+* **Multiple Configuration Profiles:** The device could potentially store multiple configuration JSON files (e.g., `config_projectA.json`, `config_projectB.json`) in its filesystem.
+The backend could then provide an interface (perhaps via a different endpoint or a parameter in the `/config` request) to load and activate a specific configuration profile.

 ### Considerations

-*   **Payload Size:** For very complex configurations with many active items, the JSON payload size can become significant.
+* **Payload Size:** For very complex configurations, the JSON payload size can become significant.
 * **Memory Usage:** Parsing and serializing large JSON objects requires sufficient RAM on the ESP32.
-Efficient libraries (like ArduinoJson) and careful memory allocation (e.g., using a pre-sized `StaticJsonDocument`) are essential.
+Efficient libraries (like ArduinoJson) and careful memory allocation are essential.
+* **Clarity:** Having many top-level keys might slightly reduce the immediate clarity compared to grouping settings, but it simplifies the access path (e.g., `jsonData['wifiSSID']` vs `jsonData['deviceSettings']['wifiSSID']`).
+This is often a matter of preference.
+* **Security:** Storing sensitive data like WiFi passwords requires careful consideration regarding filesystem security and potential exposure via the API endpoint.
+Ensure appropriate security measures are in place if the device is accessible on untrusted networks.

 ## Putting It All Together